Xiangkun (Elvis) Cao, Ph.D.

 01/03/2024: Article on climate education published by Matter (Cell Press)!

-06/08/2023: Selected into the Activate Fellows Program!
+06/08/2023: Selected into the Activate Fellows Program (1 of 46 nationally)!

 01/13/2023: Article on normalizing failure published by Nature Reviews Chemistry!

-06/09/2022: Honored to be selected as one of the Schmidt Science Fellows
+06/09/2022: Selected as one of the Schmidt Science Fellows (1 of 29 globally)!

-11/01/2021: Glad to see my SDG Blog "Impacting climate as a young innovator" published by UN DESA!
+11/01/2021: Article titled "Impacting climate as a young innovator" published by UN DESA!